-- The load analysis and the shading analysis of the facility must take into consideration the installation of the solar PV system and WSS on the roof.
+• The load analysis and the shading analysis of the facility must take into consideration the installation of the solar PV system and WSS on the roof.
 The location of the WSS cannot affect the energy production of the solar PV system.
-If the two (2) systems cannot be installed simultaneously due to load constrains, or space limitations, or WSS ground installation is not feasible, the installer will proceed with the installation of the solar PV system alone, unless the dwelling unit owner specify that he or she prefers the WSS. - In the event that the feasibility analysis does not recommend the installation of the PV system and WSS, the participant will be prevented from participating under the Program and no systems will be installed. - Historical structures might be banned from participating under the program.
+If the two (2) systems cannot be installed simultaneously due to load constrains, or space limitations, or WSS ground installation is not feasible, the installer will proceed with the installation of the solar PV system alone, unless the dwelling unit owner specify that he or she prefers the WSS.

+- In the event that the feasibility analysis does not recommend the installation of the PV system and WSS, the participant will be prevented from participating under the Program and no systems will be installed. - Historical structures might be banned from participating under the program.
 This depends on local and/or federal restrictions.
-Cases will be evaluated for compliance which such laws and regulations. - Project must follow the "Ley de Condominios de Puerto Rico", Act.
+Cases will be evaluated for compliance which such laws and regulations. - Project must follow the Act No. 129-2020, as amended, 31 LPRA § 1921 et seq., known as the "Puerto Rico Condominium Act" "Ley de Condominios de Puerto Rico", Act.
 129-2020, as amended, 31 LPRA § 1921 et seq., whenever it applies.

-6.3.2.1 Work in Place
+6.2.2.1 Work in Place